-- 4-8 Location in Existing Streets.
+- 4-6 Water Supply Pressure.
+Normal operating pressures of not less than 40 psi not more than 100 psi shall be maintained at service connections to the distribution system, except that during periods of peak domestic and fire demand, the pressure shall not be less than 20 psi and the maximum velocity in the pipelines shall not exceed 7.5 feet per second - 4-7 Rate of Domestic Use.
+For design of the distribution system, a peak domestic demand rate of 15 gallons per minute per gross acre or 400 gallons per day per capita, whichever is greater, shall be assumed.
+For extension of existing systems consisting of more than 500 services, the design shall be based on records of the average rate of consumption per service on the day of maximum use.
+Special consideration shall be given to areas zoned for multiple housing, schools, commercial or industrial development.
+Storage reservoirs shall be considered in meeting these requirements. - 4-8 Required Fire Flows.
+The required fire flows shall be in accordance with the requirements of the fire protection agency having jurisdictional authority.
+Developer's engineer should obtain hydrant flow, location and spacing information from the governing fire protection agency. - 4-9 Location in Existing Streets.
 Where water mains or services are to be located in an existing street, factors such as curbs, gutters, sidewalks, traffic conditions, traffic lane conditions, pavement conditions, future street improvement plans, and existing utilities shall all be considered.
-The approval of the District Engineer shall be obtained in every instance. - 4-9 Transmission System Design.
-Sizing and layout of transmission mains shall conform to the Mater Plan of the Bella Vista Water District.
+The approval of the District Engineer shall be obtained in every instance. - 4-10 Transmission System Design.
+Sizing and layout of transmission mains shall conform to the Master Plan of the Bella Vista Water District.
 Technical specifications for water transmission mains shall be a requirement of the proposed improvement plans.
 Under no circumstances shall fire hydrants or water services be directly connected to a transmission main, with the exception of hydrants that are acting as blow offs. - A. Transmission Main Location all transmission mains shall be installed within public rights-of-way and easements. - 1.
 Mains shall be located three (3) feet from the curb and gutter.
 If conflicts exist at this location, then the main may be installed within an easement immediately adjacent to and behind the property line fronting the public right-of-way, subject to approval of the District Engineer. - 2.
 A minimum horizontal separation of ten (10) feet shall be maintained between the outside of all water mains and sanitary sewer mains. - 3.
-A minimum cover of 36" shall be maintained at all locations. - 4.
-Transmission mains shall maintain a minimum vertical clearance of one (1) foot from all other utilities.
+A minimum cover of 36" shall be maintained at all locations.

-4-10.
-Distribution System.
+- 4. Transmission mains shall maintain a minimum vertical clearance of one (1) foot from all other utilities. - 4-11 Distribution System.
 Sizes of mains shall be such that the stated normal pressures, as specified in Section 4-5, and the minimum requirements for main spacing specified below, are maintained.

-The Hazen-Williams formula shall be used in the hydraulic study of the system, using a "C" value of 130 for cement-lined pipe, PVC C900, and ductile iron pipes.
+The Hazen-Williams formula shall be used in the hydraulic study of the system, using a "C" value of 120 for cement-mortar-lined and ductile iron pipe, and 130 for polyvinyl chloride pipe (PVC) pipe.